wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

         science, physics, chemistry, electrical engineering,
         optoelectronics, or related fields.

-        **All positions are fully funded.** We also provide dedicated support for international academic exchange — including visiting scholarships at partner institutions and funding for conference travel — to help group members build their own international networks.
+        **All positions are fully funded.** We also fully support international academic exchange, including visiting scholarships at partner institutions and funding for conference travels, to help group members build their own international networks.
     design:
       columns: '1'